 A winter Loft Studios Wedding in London, with pretty winter light, Malaysian food and a whole lot of love

 Today is one of those lovely sunny wintery days and its reminds me of another sunny, wintery day around this time last year.
-Grace and Su-Min got married at Loft Studios and there was sparkly winter light, mulled wine, Malaysian food, candlelight and a whole load of love and laughter.
+Grace and Su-Min held their winter wedding at Loft Studios and there was sparkly winter light, mulled wine, Malaysian food, candlelight and a whole load of love and laughter.
 I also photographed them in a bus stop (see above!) which was fun.

 Keep scrolling to the bottom to find out all about Grace and Su-Min’s winter Loft Studios Wedding, including the awesome suppliers they worked with.
 If you’d like to chat about your wedding photography get in touch.
 You might also like to read more about winter wedding photography and things you need to think about.